alexbluo/jsfbla21/README.md

 - Fulltext search
 - Easy clearing of checked fields
 - Redesign of map page UI and popup system
-  - Replace the current library for Google Maps API with one that supports both React and InfoWindows
   - Reduce map size and display information on the side instead of in popups
+  - Increase performance when a large amount of markers are rendered at once
 - Add maps to attraction detail pages
 - Docker because it sounds fun
-- Responsive layouts
+- Responsive layout
-- Performance improvements

 ## Sourcing